Steve-Shillitoe/research_planner/README.md

 Alternatively, you could use the GUI tool **pgAdmin4** to create the database and database user.

-To install pgAdmin4, you can follow these general steps:
+To install pgAdmin4, follow these general steps:

 1. Visit the official pgAdmin4 website at https://www.pgadmin.org/ and navigate to the "Download" section.